What to Do Following a Motorbike Accident

 These are damages that serve as a punishment for an at-fault party.
 This applies particularly in cases of outrageous negligence or illegal behavior, such as being injured by an intoxicated driver.

 Unlike compensatory damages, punitive damages can only be awarded by a jury.
-If you decide to handle your injury claim without a lawyer, you would likely never know about, let alone receive punitive damages.
+If you decide to handle your injury claim without a motorcycle accident lawyer in Colorado, you would likely never know about, let alone receive punitive damages.

 How Can I Collect Damages?